A primary care physician (PCP), or primary care provider, is a health care professional

 practitioners and even physician assistants can sometimes also be PCPs.

 A PCP is the person your child should see for a routine checkup

 or non-emergency medical care.
 If your child has a mild fever,

-of breath or nauseated, a PCP usually can find the cause and decide what to do about
+is short of breath or nauseated, a PCP usually can find the cause and decide what